 The report is structured as follows: Chapter One provides the background and a broad overview of the WKIEMP, the purpose of the mid-term review and the approach and methodology followed.
 In response to the objectives of the review, Chapter Two gives the findings of the review specifically addressing issues raised in the ToR.
-Chapter Three, finally, presents conclusions, recommendations, and the way forward.
+Chapter Three gives evaluation judgement while Chapter four finally presents conclusions, recommendations, the way forward and the road map.